Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/horn_of_valhalla.md

+---
+category: items
+layout: page
 name: Horn of Valhalla
-type: item
+tag: item

-# Horn of Valhalla
+title: Horn of Valhalla
+---

 _Wondrous item, rare (silver or brass), very rare (bronze), or legendary (iron)_

 You can use an action to blow this horn.
 In response, warrior spirits from the Valhalla appear within 60 feet of you.
 They use the statistics of a berserker.
 They return to Valhalla after 1 hour or when they drop to 0 hit points.
 Once you use the horn, it can't be used again until 7 days have passed.